nucypher/nucypher/docs/source/architecture/contracts.md

 1. Deploy `NuCypherToken` with all future supply tokens
 2. Deploy `MinersEscrow` with a dispatcher targeting it
 3. Deploy `PolicyManager` with its own dispatcher, also targeting it
+4. Deploy `MiningAdjudicator` with a dispatcher
-4. Transfer reward tokens to the `MinersEscrow` contract.
+5. Transfer reward tokens to the `MinersEscrow` contract.
 These tokens are future mining rewards, and initial allocations
-5. Run the `initialize()` method to initialize the `MinersEscrow` contract
+6. Run the `initialize()` method to initialize the `MinersEscrow` contract
-6. Set the address of the `PolicyManager` contract  in the `MinersEscrow` by using the `setPolicyManager(address)`
+7. Set the address of the `PolicyManager` contract  in the `MinersEscrow` by using the `setPolicyManager(address)`
-7. Pre-deposit tokens to the `MinersEscrow` if necessary:
+8. Pre-deposit tokens to the `MinersEscrow` if necessary:
 	* Approve the transfer tokens for the `MinersEscrow` contract using the `approve(address, uint)` method.
 The parameters are the address of `MinersEscrow` and the amount of tokens for a miner or group of miners;
 	* Deposit tokens to the `MinersEscrow` contract using the `preDeposit(address[], uint[], uint[])` method.
 The parameters are the addresses of the miners, the amount of tokens for each miner and the periods during which tokens will be locked for each miner
-8. Deploy `UserEscrowProxy` with `UserEscrowLibraryLinker` targeting it
+9. Deploy `UserEscrowProxy` with `UserEscrowLibraryLinker` targeting it
-9. Pre-deposit tokens to the `UserEscrow`, and if necessary:
+10. Pre-deposit tokens to the `UserEscrow`, and if necessary:

 * Create new instance of the `UserEscrow` contract
 * Transfer ownership of the instance of the `UserEscrow` contract to the user